rust-lang/book/src/ch15-05-interior-mutability.md

 {{#include ../listings/ch15-smart-pointers/listing-15-21/output.txt}}
 ```

-We can’t modify the `MockMessenger` to keep track of the messages, because the
+We can’t modify the `MockMessenger` to keep track of the messages because the
 `send` method takes an immutable reference to `self`.
 We also can’t take the
 suggestion from the error text to use `&mut self` in both the `impl` method and
-the `trait` definition.
-We do not want to change the `Messenger` trait solely
+the trait definition.
+We do not want to change the `Messenger` trait solely for
-for the sake of testing.
-Instead, we need to find a way to make our test code
+the sake of testing.
+Instead, we need to find a way to make our test code work
-work correctly with our existing design.
+correctly with our existing design.

 This is a situation in which interior mutability can help!
 We’ll store the
 `sent_messages` within a `RefCell<T>`, and then the `send` method will be